Raven Cliff Falls (Georgia)

-Raven Cliff Falls are located in White County, Georgia on a creek that joins Dodd Creek.
+Raven Cliff Falls are located in White County, Georgia, on Dodd Creek.
 The waterfall consists of three drops, a 60 ft drop, followed by a 20 ft drop into a deep pool, followed by a cascade of 20 ft to Dodd Creek.
 The waterfall is an unusual double cascade flowing down through a fissure in a massive granite outcrop.
 There are also three other major waterfalls located on Dodd Creek, with the largest having a 70 ft drop.